 The student will write a 7–10-page grammar sketch of a language in current APA format.
 The paper must include at least 5 references in addition to the course books.
 A list of languages for the grammar sketch will be provided.

-The World Languages Final Exam will be cumulative, covering the Reading & Study material for all modules/weeks from the textbook An Introduction to the Languages of the World.
+The World Languages Final Exam will be cumulative, covering the Learn material for all Module: Weeks from the textbook An Introduction to the Languages of the World.
 The exam will be open-book/open-notes, contain multiple-choice, true/false, and short answer questions, and have a time limit of 1 hour and 30 minutes.